-Thumb pain + first CMC joint OA apparent cause of thumb pain.
+Thumb pain + first carpo-metacarpal (CMC) joint tender and apparent cause of the pain.

 Your painful thumb joint may even be swollen and an X-ray may show osteoarthritis, as this is a common site for it.